No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 Start snacking on delicious Miso Kushi Katsu, skewered meat with a hearty red Miso sauce.

 Next, you will try another Miso snack, Gohei Mochi, grilled rice on a stick covered in Miso sauce, an invention from Gifu Prefecture to the north of Nagoya.
-You will also try Karaage, from one of the first stops selling the popular street food in Osu.
+You will also try Karaage at one of the first shops selling the popular street food in Osu.
+Later, you’ll visit a popular local coffee shop and try their Ebifry Sandwich.

 Uiro is a local dessert, produced for more than 100 years here in Nagoya.
 Street food can be found on every corner of Osu, sweet and savory, from ultra-cheap to luxury items.
 Your guide knows the best spots for each dish.